fornevercollective/fornevercollective.github.io/projects/fomphy/README.md

-# Fomphy -  Page

-Frequency of Metaphysics
+# Fomphy -  Frequency of Metaphysics

 Metaphysics of frequency in human bodies their connections to piezoelectricity zero point field harmonic spins in super computers

 ## Project Structure